CommonAccord/TechContractsCom-ITMA-CmA-01/README.md

-# TechContractsCom-ITMA-CmA
+# TechContracts-ITMA-CmA
-Starting from 2017-11-12 version
+Information Technology Master Agreement - from TechContracts.com - Use with a Lawyer - Not Legal Advice